St. Philip the Apostle Catholic school has been closed and had the final day of school on June 13, 2025.

 When is the application deadline for St. Philip The Apostle School?

-The application deadline for St. Philip The Apostle School is May.
-25 / rolling (applications are due on May.
-25 but additional applications are reviewed year-round as space permits ).
+The application deadline for St. Philip The Apostle School is rolling (applications are reviewed as they are received year-round).

 School Reviews